Alberto Toril (footballer, born 1997)

-Alberto Toril Domingo (born 1 June 1997) is a Spanish professional footballer who plays as a forward for Spanish club Murcia, on loan from Piast Gliwice.
+Alberto Toril Domingo (born 1 June 1997) is a Spanish professional footballer who plays as a forward for Costa Rican club Liga Deportiva Alajuelense.

 Club career

 Born in Palma de Mallorca, Balearic Islands, Toril represented CD Cala d'Or, CD Olimpic, CD Serverense, CD Manacor and RCD Mallorca as a youth.
 He made his senior debut with the latter's reserves on 1 November 2015, coming on as a second-half substitute for Lima in a 1–0 Tercera División home win over SD Formentera.

 On 13 July 2016, after finishing his formation, Toril moved to Segunda División B side Sestao River Club on a one-year loan deal.
 The following 11 January, after featuring sparingly, he moved to fellow league team Arenas Club de Getxo also in a temporary deal.

 On 10 July 2017, Toril joined UE Olot also in the third tier, on loan for one year.
 Roughly one year later, he moved to another reserve team, UD Almería B in the same category.

 On 1 July 2019, after suffering relegation, Toril signed a contract with Real Murcia still in the third division.
 On 10 June 2021, he moved abroad and joined Polish Ekstraklasa side Piast Gliwice on a three-year deal.

 Toril made his professional debut on 25 July 2021, replacing Michał Żyro in a 2–3 home loss against Raków Częstochowa.
 He scored his first goal on 14 August, netting his team's third in a 4–3 home win over Wisła Płock.

-On 25 January 2023, Toril returned to Real Murcia on loan until the end of the season.
+On 25 January 2023, he returned to Murcia on loan until the end of the 2022–23 Primera Federación season.

+On 14 August 2023, Toril signed for Córdoba CF also in the third division.
+He scored all three goals of the club in the play-off finals against FC Barcelona Atlètic to help in their promotion to Segunda División.

+On 27 June 2024, Toril moved to Costa Rican side Liga Deportiva Alajuelense.